Channel Island Near-shore Fish Spawning Reef: Improving Fish Habitat and Resilience

 Goals:

-• Support a network of spawning reefs and nursery habitat already expanded by restored Coreyon reef.
+• Support a network of spawning reefs and nursery habitat already expanded by restored Coreyon Reef.

 • Pursue opportunities that incorporate coastal resilience and fish habitat needs.